pedohorse/lifeblood/README.md

 ![](icon/lifeblood_cleaned.svg)

 ## Lifeblood
-is a task/job management software package
+Lifeblood is a task/job management software package
+currently it aims for smaller teams, farms or even individual setups, but with scaling  always in mind.

-In terms of CG industry it's a mini render farm manager
+In terms of CG industry it's a mini render farm manager, but actually it's more than that,
+It is a universal task automation tool.
+Rendering, simulating, caching - are all just tasks that can be automated.

 it consists of **scheduler**, **workers** and **viewers**